Azure/spark-cdm/README.md

 # spark-cdm

+This repo is now **obsolete** and will not be updated further.
+A new Spark CDM Connector library is now available here: https://github.com/Azure/spark-cdm-connector

 A prototype Spark data source for the Azure "Common Data Model".
 Reading and writing is supported, but spark-cdm is definitely a work in progress.
 Please file issues for any bugs that you find.
 For more information about the Azure Common Data Model, check out [this page](https://docs.microsoft.com/en-us/common-data-model/data-lake). <br>

 ## Example